 Exploring the Heart of Budva

 The Old Town is a charming maze of narrow, cobblestone streets, flanked by old stone buildings that house a variety of shops, cafes, and restaurants.
 This part of Budva is surrounded by medieval walls that were originally built by the Venetians, a powerful reminder of the town's strategic importance through the ages.
 Within these walls, visitors can explore several historical churches, including the Church of Saint Ivan, the Church of Saint Mary in Punta, and the Church of the Holy Trinity, each offering a unique glimpse into the architectural and religious history of the region.
+Within the walls of the Old Town, there are also museums, including the Citadel.
+From its towers, you can enjoy a 360-degree view and take in the picturesque surroundings of Budva.
+This view will captivate you, leaving you completely satisfied.

 Cultural Vibrancy in Ancient Walls